abelmoricz/Deep-Dream-GUI-w-Image-Classification/README.md

 # Deep Dream GUI with image classification
-First, credit goes to Github user bapoczos and the Tensorflow team for providing the scripts for deepdream.py and classify.py
+First, credit goes to Github user bapoczos and the Tensorflow team for providing the code for deepdream.py and classify.py

 This is my first public project; criticism is welcomed.
 The focus was usability and intuitiveness.